MartinPlantinga/Photoshop-Annotation-Plugin/README.md

 These can be installed with `pip3`.

 ## Setup
-Run the setup script to setup the classes, create a Json file and create the JavaScript scripts for Photoshop:
+Run the setup script to define the classes, create a Json file with information about the images and create the JavaScript scripts for Photoshop:
 ```bash
 python3 setup_annotation_classes.py
 ```